franklyn-05/trackSpend/README.md

 ## Tech Used (so far)
 React.js, Node.js, Express, Plaid API(bank integration), MongoDB

+## Dependencies
+All installed packages used in the code for this project are listed in the package.json file of client and server directories

 ## Roadmap
 This project was created for the purpose of learning about React.js and Node.js, both frameworks i havent used before at all.
 I am using this project to learn the fundamentals of both and as I have just started I have many areas i'd like to work on, e.g